 Hibiscus flowers are one of the most spectacular blossoms a container gardener can grow.
 The blooms are large, colorful, and incredibly graceful.
 The foliage of the Hibiscus plant is also beautiful – the dark green, glossy leaves provide a wonderful contrast to the extravagant blooms.

 Tropical Hibiscus flowers are one of the enduring symbols of the tropics.
-These much-beloved, large, and showy flowers can be grown inside in temperate zones, but it's not an easy task.
-The trick with success is twofold: managing the deadly winter and fending off hungry insects.
-If you can fall into a rhythm, it's possible to keep a hibiscus plant thriving for a decade or more, with blooms in the summer.
+These much-beloved, large, and showy flowers can be grown inside temperate zones, but it's not an easy task.
+The trick to success is twofold: managing the deadly winter and fending off hungry insects.
+However, if you can fall into a rhythm, it's possible to keep a hibiscus plant thriving for a decade or more, with blooms in the summer.

 Light: Place outside in the summer, gradually acclimating to more sunlight.
 In the winter, give as much direct sun as possible.

-Water: Water freely in the summer, but excellent drainage is a must.
+Water: Water freely in the summer, but excellent drainage is a must-have.
 Never let the mix become soggy.
 In the winter, let dry almost completely before watering again.

 Temperature: Even a few nights below 50ºF (10ºC) will kill a Hibiscus.
 Move them inside when the temperature is consistently 55ºF (13ºC).
 They prefer between 55ºF and 70ºF (13ºC and 21ºC).

 Soil: Use a well-drained potting mix.
-Ensure also that the plant isn't packed in too tight to keep its drainage is good.
+Ensure the plant isn't packed in too tight to keep its drainage good.
 Poor drainage could rot the plant's roots and slowly wear it down.

 Fertilizer: Feed in the early summer with a slow-release fertilizer or weekly with a liquid, blooming fertilizer.